Disability Insurance

 You choose the policy’s waiting period (known as the deferral period) when you take out cover.

 This is the length of time between you being signed off sick and the insurer paying out.
-For example, an 8 week deferral period means the insurer starts paying out after 8 weeks off sick.
+For example, an eight week deferral period means the insurer starts paying out after you’ve been off sick for eight weeks.

 You usually align your deferral period with how long you could last on savings, or how long your company offers full sick pay.
-Once your savings or sick pay run out, the policy kicks in to cover your lost earnings.
+Once your sick pay or savings run out, the policy kicks in to cover your lost earnings.

 The longer your deferral period, the cheaper your policy.

-Your cease age is how old you’ll be when the policy comes to and end.
-You usually this with your expected retirement age.
+Your “cease age” is how old you’ll be when the policy comes to an end.
+You usually align this with your expected retirement age.

 When you take out cover there are two types of premiums to consider: